Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Appendix

 \subsection{Scoring criteria}

-The model was scored $+1$ if it achieved the objective of each subtask and $+0$ if it did not.
-In addition, on peeling subtasks, specific scoring criteria were set because peeled state is iffy: \begin{itemize} \item \textit{PeelTip}: $+0.5$ for opening the tip and $+1$ for entirely peeling the tip. \item \textit{PeelRight}: If the bottom side of the peel is still attached, scored $+0.5$.
-If it is entirely torn, scored $+1$. \item \textit{PeelLeft}: If the bottom side of the peel is still attached, scored $+0.5$.
-If it is entirely torn, scored $+1$. \end{itemize}
+The model was given a score of $+1$ if it achieved the objective of each subtask and $+0$ if it did not.
+In addition, on the \textit{Peel}$\ast$ subtasks, specific scoring criteria were set.
+Detailed explanations of the criteria are as follows: \begin{itemize} \item \textit{GraspBanana}: $+1$ if the robot grasps the banana without any harm. $+0$ if the robot destroys the banana or collides with the table. \item \textit{GraspNeck}: $+1$ if the robot grasps the banana's neck. $+0$ if the robot fails to grasp the neck. \item \textit{PeelNeck}: $+0.5$ for opening the neck and $+1$ for entirely peeling the neck. \item \textit{ReachRight}: $+1$ if the upper end-effector touches the border between the right peel and pulp. $+0$ otherwise. \item \textit{PeelRight}: If the bottom side of the peel is still attached, the robot scores $+0.5$.
+If it is entirely torn, the robot scores $+1$. \item \textit{ReachLeft}: $+1$ if the lower end-effector touches the border of the left peel and pulp. $+0$ otherwise. \item \textit{PeelLeft}: If the bottom side of the peel is still attached, the robot scores $+0.5$.
+If it is entirely torn, the robot scores $+1$. \end{itemize}